awestover/thoughts/content/blr-perspective.md

 Restrict function to a cube, check its degree.
 Inner product with indicator function of a cube.
 Note: indicator function of a dimension $d$ cube is a degree $m-d$ polynomial!

----
-#todo: turn back on my snippets library, once I can get it more under control.